croissantking/840AV-Stealth-ATX/README.md

 <img width="1024" height="996" alt="populated" src="https://github.com/user-attachments/assets/64c758e3-02f5-47f8-a480-3315fa9ad85e" />

 Now that the Conversion Board is populated you can fit the 4x standoffs.
-Place the ATX PCB on top and loosely screw it down with just the two standoffs nearest the lower edge.
+Place the ATX PCB on top and loosely screw it down with just the two standoffs marked '1' and '2' nearest the lower edge.

 <img width="4032" height="3024" alt="IMG_0638" src="https://github.com/user-attachments/assets/d00f997d-687a-489b-8b96-7872bb570383" />